sv222/cloud-engineer-interview-questions/README.md

 * **Security:** EKS provides a number of security features to protect your Kubernetes applications, such as encryption and role-based access control (RBAC).
 * **Integrations:** EKS integrates with a variety of AWS services, such as Amazon S3, Amazon EBS, and Amazon CloudWatch.

-### Deploying a serverless application using AWS SAM
+### How do you deploy a serverless application using AWS SAM?

 AWS Serverless Application Model (SAM) is a framework for building and deploying serverless applications on AWS.
 SAM provides a high-level abstraction for serverless applications, which can make it easier to develop and deploy serverless applications.